Skip Navigation

 Favorite things about Tulsa: There are so many good restaurants here in town.
 It takes 10-20 minutes to get anywhere and traffic is almost non-existent.

-Why I Chose This Program: I am non-binary, and it was obvious to me that this program values diversity and representation during my interview.
-The atmosphere is very welcoming.
-Our program director has created a resident library dedicated to learning about social justice in psychiatry.
+Why I Chose This Program: The atmosphere is very welcoming.
+Our program director has created a resident library dedicated to learning about inclusivity and cultural awareness in psychiatry.
 The residents get along well and are supportive of each other.
 The faculty and staff are always interested in helping us learn and grow as psychiatrists, not just in us completing our work for the day.
 I really appreciate the 2-2 schedule that allows us to start working in clinic our 2nd year and continue to longitudinally see our patients through our 4th year.

 Chimezie Okolocha, DO